Venatus/php-openrtb/README.md

+Please note: This project is not supported.
+We are not activily using the PHP implementation - Project was paused before it was fully completed.
+Work is required on tests and upgrade to latest version of the Open RTB specification.

 # OpenRTB 2.3.1 for PHP

 This library has been created for PHP developers using the OpenRTB protocol.
 It provides a very lightweight wrapper to create, validate, and hydrate **Bid Requests** and **Bid Responses**.
 Getting started could not be easier, find our package on packagist: https://packagist.org/packages/venatus/openrtb